JNRowe/jnrowe.github.io/articles/rcs.rst

 files, it accepts multiple files per command line(using normal shell wild-carding) and provides all the information |RCS| has on a file.
-Should you ever need to only know the changes that were made to the current revision you can use the :option:`-r` option as in ``rlog -r filename``.
+Should you ever need to only know the changes that were made to the current revision you can use the :option:`-r <rlog -r>` option as in ``rlog -r filename``.
 You can also check changes between revisions of files using the command like ``rlog -r1.1,1.2 filename``.

 The :option:`-r` option of |RCS| is one of its most powerful, it is available in all the commands and shares the same semantics throughout.
+If :option:`-r
-If :option:`-r` is used with :command:`ci` it forces a bump, for example ``ci -r1.7 filename`` will force |RCS| to check in filename as revision 1.7.
+<ci -r>` is used with :command:`ci` it forces a bump, for example ``ci -r1.7
+filename`` will force |RCS| to check in filename as revision 1.7.
 Used with :command:`co` you can pull any revision of the file from |RCS| history.
 Used with :command:`rcsdiff` you can create a diff between any revision under |RCS|, for example ``rcsdiff -r1.1,1.8 -u filename`` will output a unified context diff of the changes from revision
 1.1 to 1.8.

 |RCS| really is that simple to use, it does have many more options that are not